8 Investing Styles: Which One Is Right for You?

 1. Active Investing

 An active investing style might be right for you if you have a higher tolerance for risk and keep a close eye on market trends and movements.
 Active investing is generally used by investors who aren’t as concerned with the long-term horizon as they are with the present.
-With this strategy, you select specific stocks and use market timing to try to outperform the market in an effort to seek short-term profits.
+With this strategy, you select specific stocks and use market timing to try to outperform the market to seek short-term profits.

 2. Passive Investing

 If you are more risk-averse and don’t want to stare at the market screens on your computer all day, a passive investing style may be more up your alley.
 Passive investors are those who invest their money with a long-term time horizon.
 Instead of trying to time the market like an active investor, passive investors create portfolios that track a market-weighted index or portfolio.
 Tracking an index will generally result in reduced risk due to diversification as well as lower transaction costs due to low turnover.

 The growth style of investing is one that focuses on stocks of companies whose earnings are growing faster than most other stocks and are expected to continue to grow.
-These stocks are oftentimes referred to as being overvalued and have a high price to earnings ratio.
+These stocks are often referred to as being overvalued and have a high price to earnings ratio.
 It is important to note that these stocks generally pay either a low or no dividend but have the potential make up for that with strong return performance.

 Unlike growth investors who seek out overvalued securities, value investors look for those stocks that are out-of-favor or undervalued.
 Value investors expect that these securities will rise and seek to buy them before they do.
 This investing style has been popularized by hedge fund manager Warren Buffett, who argues the merits of purchasing stocks that sell for less than their intrinsic value based on the premise that they'll deliver consistent returns in the future.